terraform-tencentcloud-modules/terraform-tencentcloud-cdn/README.md

 ## Conditional Creation

-This module can create CDN and CDN domain.
+This module can create CDN domain.

 ## Inputs